-The Evans Group (TEG) preserves artisan practices and provides high quality development and production services to independent designers around the world.
-Since its inception in 2005, TEG has served more than 900 emerging and established clothing designers, and has created over 30 year-round jobs, paying living wages.
+The Evans Group (TEG) preserves artisan practices and provides high-end development and production services to independent designers around the world.
+Since its inception in 2005, TEG has served more than 1000 emerging and established clothing brands, and has created over 30 year-round jobs, paying living wages.

 The Evans Group (TEG) was founded in 2005 by Jennifer Evans.
 Jennifer is a fashion industry veteran, beginning her career at Marta Kappl Couture while studying business in San Francisco.
 As Director of Development, seeking high-quality workmanship for the designer’s pieces, she moved to New York City and lead the acquisition of couture and tailoring facilities.
 It was during this four-year experience that she learned the unique processes of creating high-end apparel, and the needs of the factory workers alike.